Tamra: Crusader period

-Mamluk period

-The village from the Mamluk period seems to have persisted until the late 16th to early 17th centuries CE.
-Around this time, immigrants belonging to the Zu'abiyah clan settled in what is now known as Tamra, the place where their descendants reside to this day.

 Ottoman period

 Tamra was incorporated into the Ottoman Empire in 1517.
-In the census of 1596 the village was located in the Nahiya of Acca, part of Safad Sanjak.
+In the census of 1548–1549 or 1596 the village was located in the nahiya of Acre, part of Safed Sanjak.
 The population was 22 Muslim households.
 They paid a fixed tax rate of 20% on wheat, barley, fruit trees, cotton, occasional revenues, beehives and winter pastures; a total of 2,929 akçe.

+In the early 18th century, Tamra was one of the three most important cotton-growing villages of the Galilee (alongside Shefa-Amr and I'billin).
+The village was controlled by Ali ibn Salih al-Zaydani (uncle of Daher al-Umar) in the 1700s.
+He sold its crop exclusively to an enterprising Dutch merchant, Paul Maashoek.
+The village was mentioned as 'Perè' by Richard Pococke during his visit of the area in 1737.
+He noted that it was built on a hill, at the foot of which was a well where the villagers used oxen to draw water; the women of the village would then carry the water in jars up the hill to water Tamra's tobacco fields.
 In 1799 it was named Tomrat on the map of Pierre Jacotin.

 In 1859 the British Consul Rogers estimated the population to be 1,200, all Muslims, and the cultivated area 80 feddans, while Victor Guérin found it in 1875 to have 800 inhabitants, all Muslim.
 In 1881, the PEF's Survey of Western Palestine (SWP) described Tamra as: "A large village, with a small mosque on the east and well on the north.
 There is a rock-cut tomb west of the houses.
 South of the village, in the valley, a fine olive-grove extends as far as er Rueis."
 A population list from about 1887 showed that Tamra had about 535 inhabitants, all Muslims.